jcorporation/webradiodb/README.md

 - Webradios from moode audio (sources/moode-*)
 - Manually added files (sources/mympd-*)

+### Workflows

+#### Add, modify and delete a webradio
+The primary workflow to add or modify a webradio is to open an issue.
+The issue must be manually approved by adding a merge label.
+A GitHub action is triggered on the label event and the build script runs:

+- creates the m3u file
+- downloads the image
+- converts the image to webp and resizes it to 400x400 pixel

+#### Index creation

+The create index workflow runs once a day.
+It parses the m3u files and creates JSON index files.
+After this workflow all files published to the GitHub page.

+### Storage format

 Webradios are saved as extended m3u files with some custom fields.
 A coverimage could be specified as file in the pics folder or an url.